-- Increase market share by encouraging safety-conscious depositors to consolidate their CD investments with you
+- increase market share by encouraging safety-conscious depositors to consolidate their CD investments with one relationship institution;

-- Help manage the balance sheet – One-Way Sell transactions do not create funding or on-balance-sheet liabilities for your bank
+- help manage the balance sheet – One-Way Sell transactions do not create funding or on-balance-sheet liabilities for banks;

-- Your customers funds are divided into amounts below the standard FDIC insurance maximum ($250,000) and placed with other Network members
+- customer’s funds are divided into amounts below the standard FDIC insurance maximum ($250,000) and placed with other Network members;

-- Your customer can access multi-million-dollar FDIC insurance coverage through many banks while working directly with just your institution
+- customers can access multi-million-dollar FDIC insurance coverage through many banks while working directly with just the relationship institution;

-- Your institution maintains full control over the customer relationship
+- institutions maintain full control over the customer relationship; and

 How do One-Way Sell transactions differ from Reciprocal transactions?

-- Your institution will receive fee income (not matching deposits) for placing funds with other Promontory Network members.
+- Institutions will receive fee income (not matching deposits) for placing funds with other Promontory Network members.

 What else should you know?